ONS-Innovation/github-policy-dashboard/README.md

 These instructions assume:

-1. You have a repository set up in your AWS account named github-audit-dashboard.
+1. You have a repository set up in your AWS account named `github-audit-dashboard`.
-2. You have created an AWS IAM user with permissions to read/write to ECR (e.g AmazonEC2ContainerRegistryFullAccess policy) and that you have created the necessary access keys for this user.
-The credentials for this user are stored in ~/.aws/credentials and can be used by accessing --profile <aws-credentials-profile\>, if these are the only credentials in your file then the profile name is _default_
+2. You have created an AWS IAM user with permissions to read/write to ECR (e.g `AmazonEC2ContainerRegistryFullAccess` policy) and that you have created the necessary access keys for this user.
+The credentials for this user are stored in `~/.aws/credentials` and can be used by accessing `--profile <aws-credentials-profile\>`, if these are the only credentials in your file then the profile name is _default_

 You can find the AWS repo push commands under your repository in ECR by selecting the "View Push Commands" button.
 This will display a guide to the following (replace <aws-credentials-profile\>, <aws-account-id\> and <version\> accordingly):